josecamachop/MEDA-Toolbox/README.md

 <h2>Items in the folder</h2>

 - LICENSE.txt: License for reuse

+- gettingStarted.mlx: MATLAB Live Script with information on how to use the toolbox.

 - toolbox: latent variable models and auxility methods, including pcaEig (PCA), kernelpls & simpls (PLS), asca & apca & vasca (ANOVA+PCA)